Boy meets girl.

 We do know that your sexual orientation would reveal itself during your teens and that you can’t change it—you don’t get to choose.

 All of us already understand heterosexuality—thanks to our families, friends, novels, movies— and I have nothing to add (although I do have an article explaining the dating preferences of the heterosexual community.)

 Here are the non-heterosexual orientations.

 A homosexual (gay) person is attracted to members of their own sex.

 That’s simple enough.
-Now let’s take a closer look by breaking up homosexuality into 3 separate concepts—orientation, behaviour, and identity.
+Now, let’s take a closer look by breaking up homosexuality into three separate concepts—orientation, behaviour, and identity.